In 1939 Harry James records "Ciribiribin."

 In 1992 Paula Abdul and actor Emilio Estevez announce their engagement.

 In 1993 "I Will Always Love You" by Whitney Houston logged its 14th and final week at #1 on the U.S. top 40 chart, beating Boyz II Men's "End Of The Road" for the longest stay there.

 In 1995 Authorities in Westchester, NY, order Mariah Carey and her husband to apply for a dam permit after they built two huge twin ponds on their Long Island estate.

 In 1996 Snoop Doggy Dogg and his former bodyguard are acquitted of murder in the shooting death of gang member.

 In 1996 Almost 50 artists including Gloria Estefan sue Amway for using their work without permission on motivational tapes.

 In 1996 Alanis Morissette's single "Ironic" is released.

 In 1998 Sugar Ray's album "Floored" is certified double platinum.

 In 2000 Garth Brooks begins training with the New York Mets.

-In 2003 Great White guitarist Ty Longley is among the 96 people killed when the band's pyrotechnic's display sets a West Warwick, RI, nightclub on fire destroying the building.
+In 2003 Great White guitarist Ty Longley is among the 96 people killed when the band's pyrotechnic's display sets a West Warwick, RI, nightclub on fire destroying the build.